nishunigam/A_B_Testing/README.md

 ## Things to consider when making decisions

-*Is it statistically and practically significant?
+* Is it statistically and practically significant?
-+Do you understand the change?
++ Do you understand the change?
--For multiple metrics, do they move in the same direction?
+- For multiple metrics, do they move in the same direction?
-*What has the change done to the user experience?
+* What has the change done to the user experience?
-+Is it worth it
++ Is it worth it

 ## Problems may occur when launching